Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-\textbf{Single-document summarization (SDS).} In SDS, one generates an accurate and concise summary from a single input document, e.g., a news article \citep{ZhangCXW19, ZhangZSL20a}.
-Extractive SDS can be executed by employing bidirectional masked LMs like BERT \citep{LiuL19a}.
-Copy mechanisms employed by a pointer-generator network are used to leverage relevant tokens from the source as part of the output \citep{KumarRL19}.
+\textit{Description:} SDS is a sequence-to-sequence text generation task that aims to produce an accurate and concise summary from a single input document, e.g., a news article \citep{ZhangCXW19, ZhangZSL20a}.

+\textit{Modeling.} Extractive SDS can be performed using encoders such as BERT, a bidirectional masked LM \citep{LiuL19a}.
+Copy mechanisms employed by a pointer-generator network leverage relevant tokens from the source as part of the output \citep{KumarRL19}.
 A decoder equipped with a pointer-generator network makes a soft choice at each decoding step between copying from the source and generating from the vocabulary \citep{ZhangCXW19}.
-This way, the encoder can predict out-of-vocabulary words by selecting appropriate tokens from the source text. \citet{XiaoC19a} show that separately taking local and global context into account can improve the quality of summaries.
+This way, the encoder can predict out-of-vocabulary words by selecting appropriate tokens from the source text. \citet{XiaoC19a} show that separately accounting for local and global context can improve summary quality.
+Abstractive summarization has seen a surge of techniques due to its ability to generate lexically independent summaries \citep{WangYTZ18, ZhangCXW19}.
+Some efforts combine extractive and abstractive methods for summarization to address the long computation times associated with purely abstractive approaches for long documents \citep{TaunkSPS23}.
+Today, LLMs are used for abstractive summarization based on a query or topic \citep{yang2023exploringlimitschatgptquery}.
+Prompted LLMs can match the performance of traditional fine-tuning approaches, but the possibility of factual errors or biased summaries exists.
+Meanwhile, LLMs can adapt their output to different target audiences (e.g., expertise, writing style), but still lack the stylistic diversity of human-authored text \citep{pu-demberg-2023-chatgpt}.

 Most SDS datasets we identify originate from the news domain \citep{NarayanCL18a, NallapatiZdG16a}.
-This reliance is possibly caused by the fact that these datasets can conveniently leverage headlines or first sentences from news websites as summaries \citep{NarayanCL18a} and thus, are comparatively easy to create.
+This may be due to the fact that these datasets can conveniently leverage headlines or first sentences from news websites as summaries \citep{NarayanCL18a} and are thus comparatively easy to create.
 For example, the XSum dataset \citep{NarayanCL18a} includes 227k single-sentence summaries of BBC articles.
 The CNN/Daily Mail dataset \citep{NallapatiZdG16a} is a corpus with 312k multi-sentence summaries obtained by concatenating human summary bullets.
+The reliance on the news domain yields data that is genre-specific and not necessarily representative of an appropriate summary for other domains.